OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 	    * Material/Product substitutions proposed by the GC
 	    * Change orders
     * Develop punch list, if necessary
+    * 	There are times our clients will make changes after the permit was issued.
+If small enough, we can usually subsume them into the base bid, however, if they become big enough we will let you know and issue a not-to-exceed change order, for your approval, before any work is done.
+If, however, you decide at a later time, to reissue for a revised permit with these changes, any additional work required by the AHJ for this revised permit will be charged at an hourly rate per the enclosed billing rate schedule.

 <!--
 * All disciplines will